christsven/H.E.A.T/ruleset/H.E.A.T.md

 A drone can be suspended at any height below 2' (60cm).
 Per activation, either the operator or the UAV can perform an action.
 The UAV is able to move in 30" (RUN)/ 15" (ADVANCE) in any direction.

+Landing and starting do not require a full round as a helicopter, and can just move from the operators position to any other height.
+A UAV counts as grounded if it ends the turn within 1" of the DOT or on the ground.

-It can stay airbound for 2 consecutive rounds before potentially losing battery
+It can stay airbound for 4 consecutive rounds before potentially losing battery
 charge:

 ![drone battery image](./ressources/pngs/image-1.png)